AntennaHouse/moby-dick/README.md

 AH Formatter V7.0 and later are able to automatically detect a range of typographic problems in a formatted document.
 Solving these problems usually requires editorial or stylistic changes, and sometimes both.

 'Moby-Dick' is used as an example for the Automated Analysis feature of AH Formatter V7.0 and later.
 Analysis and correction are automated to occur in separate stages for different error types.
 This is simply for ease of explanation.
-In practice, errors can be corrected in any useful sequence.
+Fixing each type of error is a separate stage is not a realistic solution.
+In practice, errors can be more usefully be corrected by starting at the beginning of the document and fixing each error in sequence.

 Run `stages.bat` to format and analyse multiple renditions of 'Moby-Dick' with successively more error corrections applied.

-The types of corrections that are made are discussed in `doc/automated-analysis-example.docx`.
+The types of corrections that are made are discussed in `doc/automated-analysis-example.pdf`.
 The stages are:

 - Stage 1: Base<br>Baseline version with no corrections applied
 - Stage 2: Paragraph Widow 1<br>Reduce the limit for Paragraph Widow errors to 2em because the original has many paragraph widows